-T10.4 Distance from Track Surface
+T11.4 Distance from Track Surface

-The vertical height of the lowest point of the CO2 cylinder chamber above the race track surface MUST be a minimum of 22mm for the Cadet Class and 20mm for Development and Professional Classes.
+The vertical height of the lowest point of the CO2 cylinder chamber above the race track surface MUST be a minimum of 20mm for both Development and Professional Classes.

-T10.5 Chamber Wall Thickness
+T11.5 Chamber Wall Thickness

-The CO2 cylinder chamber MUST be completely surrounded by car body only.
-The chamber surrounds and connection to the car body will be accessed and if determined below the minimum thickness, may be considered a safety issue at the judge's discretion.
+The CO2 cylinder chamber MUST be completely surrounded by a minimum 3mm thickness of material.
+The chamber surrounds and connection to the car body will be assessed and if determined below the minimum thickness, may be considered a safety issue at the judge's discretion.
 Minimum thickness is measured through any line of the chamber radius.
 IMPORTANT: The entire circumference and length of the cylinder chamber must not be punctured by any object.